-CM.1 The Requiring Authority shall prepare a Construction Management Plan (CMP) or Plans for the Project overall or for each of the relevant Project stages.
+- CM1.
+The Requiring Authority shall prepare a Construction Management Plan (CMP) or Plans for the Project overall or for each of the relevant Project stages.
 The purpose of the CMP(s) is to set out the detailed management procedures and construction methods to be undertaken in order to avoid, remedy or mitigate potential adverse effects arising from construction activities.
-The CMP(s) shall be provided to the Council with the relevant OPW for the stage to which they relate.
+The CMP(s) shall be provided to the Council with the relevant OPW for the stage to which they relate. - CM.2 The CMP(s) required by CM.1 above shall include specific details relating to the management of all construction activities associated with the Project or relevant Project stage, including: - (a) Details of the site or project manager and the construction liaison person identified in Condition DC.3, including their contact details (phone, postal address, email address); - (b) An outline construction programme; - (c) The proposed hours of work; - (d) Measures to be adopted to maintain the land affected by the works in a tidy condition in terms of disposal / storage of rubbish, storage and unloading of construction materials and similar construction activities; - (e) Location of site infrastructure including site offices, site amenities, contractors yards site access, equipment unloading and storage areas, contractor car parking, and security; - (f) Procedures for controlling sediment run-off, dust and the removal of soil, debris, demolition and construction materials (if any) from public roads or places adjacent to the work site; - (g) Procedures for ensuring that residents, road users and businesses in the immediate vicinity of construction areas are given prior notice of the commencement of construction activities and are informed about the expected duration and effects of the works; - (h) Means of providing for the health and safety of the general public; - (i) Procedures for the management of works which directly affect or are located in close proximity to existing network utility services; - (j) Procedures for responding to complaints about construction activities; - (k) Procedures for the refuelling of plant and equipment; - (l) A Construction Noise and Vibration Management Plan(s) (CNVMP) containing measures to address the management of noise and vibration as identified in Condition CNV.1; - (m) A Traffic Management Plan(s) (TMP) containing measures to address traffic management as identified in Conditions TM.1 TM.3; - (n) Measures for the protection of trees as identified in Condition T.1; - (o) Measures to be implemented to avoid, remedy or mitigate effects on and from the high voltage electricity transmission network, including: - procedures detailing how the proposed works will be carried out in accordance with NZECP 34:2001 New Zealand Electrical Code of Practice for Electrical Safe Distances; - procedures to manage the effects of dust and any other material potentially resulting from construction activities and able to cause material damage, beyond normal wear and tear, to the overhead transmission lines;

-- CM.2 The CMP(s) required by CM.1 above shall include specific details relating to the management of all construction activities associated with the Project or relevant Project stage, including: - (a) Details of the site or project manager and the construction liaison person identified in Condition DC.5, including their contact details (phone, postal address, email address); - (b) An outline construction programme; - (c) The proposed hours of work; - (d) Measures to be adopted to maintain the land affected by the works in a tidy condition in terms of disposal / storage of rubbish, storage and unloading of construction materials and similar construction activities; - (e) Location of site infrastructure including site offices, site amenities, contractors yards site access, equipment unloading and storage areas, contractor car parking, and security; - (f) Procedures for controlling sediment run-off, dust and the removal of soil, debris, demolition and construction materials (if any) from public roads or places adjacent to the work site; - (g) Procedures for ensuring that residents, road users and businesses in the immediate vicinity of construction areas are given prior notice of the commencement of construction activities and are informed about the expected duration and effects of the works; - (h) Means of providing for the health and safety of the general public; - (i) Procedures for the management of works which directly affect or are located in close proximity to existing network utility services; - (j) Procedures for responding to complaints about construction activities; - (k) Procedures for the refuelling of plant and equipment; - (1) A Construction Noise and Vibration Management Plan (CNVMP) for each site containing measures to address the management of noise and vibration as identified in Condition CNV.1; - (m) A Traffic Management Plan(s) (TMP) containing measures to address traffic management as identified in Conditions TM.1 to TM.3; - (n) Measures for the protection and management of trees as identified in Conditions T.1 and T.2; - (o) Measures to be implemented to avoid, remedy or mitigate effects on and from the high voltage electricity transmission network, including: - procedures detailing how the proposed works will be carried out in accordance with NZECP 34:2001 New Zealand Electrical Code of Practice for Electrical Safe Distances; - procedures to manage the effects of dust and any other material potentially resulting from construction activities and able to cause material damage, beyond normal wear and tear, to the overhead transmission lines; - procedures to ensure that no activity is undertaken during construction that would result in ground vibrations or ground instability likely to cause damage to the overhead transmission lines, including supporting structures; - These procedures to be developed in consultation with Transpower NZ Limited. - (p) Measures to address CPTED issues within and around the construction site. - CM.3 The CMP shall be implemented and maintained throughout the entire construction period for the Project or relevant Project stage to manage potential adverse effects arising from construction activities to the greatest practicable extent.
-The CMP or any specific component of the CMP shall be updated as necessary and provided to the Council.
+- procedures to ensure that no activity is undertaken during construction that would result in ground vibrations or ground instability likely to cause damage to the overhead transmission lines, including supporting structures; - These procedures to be developed in consultation with Transpower NZ Limited. - (p) Measures to address CPTED issues within and around the construction site. - CM.3 The CMP shall be implemented and maintained throughout the entire construction period for the Project or relevant Project stage to manage potential adverse effects arising from construction activities to the greatest practicable extent and shall be updated as necessary.